ichko/ichko.github.io/_posts/2020-10-06-emergent-structures-in-robust-message-passing.markdown

         yield X, X
 ```

-Really simple stiff.
 We generate randomly distributed vector with `msg_size` dimensions and we yields tuples of this vector replicated as we will train
 our model just like an `Auto-Encoder`.

 We are ready to toss the model and the data generator in our favorite `PyTorch` training loop framework.
-In my case that is a simple home brewed library
-that is part of the code in the repository of the project.
+In my case that is a simple home brewed library that is part of the code in the repository of the project.

 **Lets fit and plot the generated images as we train!**